Kupe

 Kupe was born in the geographically uncertain Māori homeland of Hawaiki, to a father from Rarotonga and a mother from Raiatea, between 40 and 23 generations ago.
-The more specific reasons for Kupe's semi-legendary journey, and the migration of Māori in general, has been contested.
-Māori oral history recounts that Hawaiki and other Polynesian islands were experiencing considerable internal conflict during his time, which is thought to have possibly caused an exodus from them.
-Some historians contest that this was because of the fallout from the 1257 Samalas eruption, which caused crop devastation globally and possibly helped trigger the Little Ice Age.
-Proponents of this theory claim that this caused infighting and desperation over food shortages across Polynesians, which encouraged emigration from the islands to lands further south.
+The more specific reasons for Kupe's semi-legendary journey, and the migration of Māori in general, have been contested.
+Māori oral history recounts that Hawaiki and other Polynesian islands were experiencing considerable internal conflict during his time, which is thought to have possibly caused an exodus.

 Kupe features prominently in the mythology and oral history of some Māori iwi (tribes), but the details of his life differ between iwi.
-Various legends and histories describe Kupe's extensive involvement in the settlement of Aotearoa, around 1000–1300 CE, with many talking of his achievements, such as the hunting and destruction of the great octopus, Te Wheke-a-Muturangi.
+Various legends and histories describe Kupe's extensive involvement in the settlement of New Zealand, around 1000–1300 CE, with many talking of his achievements, such as the hunting and destruction of the great octopus, Te Wheke-a-Muturangi.